Trail-Blaze/.github/profile/README.md

 ## Blaze

-The one and only open-source Fortnite private server!
+The original one-and-only private server and modding platform for Fortnite!

 <!--